OpsMx/standard-isd-gitops/upgrade/README.md

 b) Already have a gitops-repo for ISD (AP and Spinnaker) Configuration

-Execute these commands, replacing "gitops-repo" with your repo Execute these commands, replacing "gitops-repo" with your repo
+Execute these commands, replacing "gitops-repo" with your repo
 - `git clone `**https://github.com/.../gitops-repo**
 - `git clone https://github.com/OpsMx/standard-isd-gitops.git -b 2024.06.00`
 - `cp -r standard-isd-gitops/upgrade gitops-repo/`